All Episodes

 What a lead.

-Measures coming before committees in the House and the Senate aim to strengthen U.S. cargo security and port safety, and to bring the federal panel that approved the DP World Ports deal under tighter oversight by Congress.
+Measures coming before committees in the House and the Senate aim to strengthen U.S. cargo security and port safety and to bring the federal panel to approve the DP World ports deal under tighter oversight by Congress.

 The multi-agency panel called a committee on foreign investment in the United States would be required to investigate any proposed transaction that involved a foreign government or critical infrastructure of the country.